ess77/homzs/Reame.md

 ##  Elfort Systems & Services.

-Homzs is a [React Native ](https://reactnative.dev/) application built using [Node.JS](https://nodejs.org/fr/).
+Homzs is a [React Native ](https://reactnative.dev/) application built using [Node.JS](https://nodejs.org/fr/), and [Expo](https://expo.io/) .
 You can build a package app and run it from the command line: npm start

 ```